Wednesday, May 30, 2007

 Well, I did a little digging today with a couple of clients to find recent ROI success stories.
 The results were surprising.
 I’ll share a couple of experiences here:

-“We did a round of win loss analysis with Primary Intelligence.
+A second client of Primary Intelligence described their ROI experience in this manner:“We did a round of win loss analysis with Primary Intelligence.
 The process included interviews with our newly won accounts and lost prospects from the past 6 months.
 Primary Intelligence provided us with individual opportunity profiles for each sales engagement.

 “After we (sales leadership) received the profiles, we identified the 10 biggest losses (based on opportunity size).
 We reviewed the feedback, needs and perceptions that caused the prospect to choose our competitor.
 Then, we created a plan to reengage each of those 10 lost prospects.
 Since this was our first attempt at a formal post-sales reengagement, we didn’t have any expectations of success.
 We just wanted to see what was possible.